pantherprotocol/preZKPceremony/CONTRIBUTING.md

-and then follow the instructions in the output, and also let the coordinator know how they can obtain any public key you have used for signing the transcript - e.g. whether it's available via a PGP keyserver, or via Keybase, and if so what your Keybase username is.
+and then follow the instructions in the output, and also let the coordinator know how they can obtain any public key you have used for signing the attestation - e.g. whether it's available via a PGP keyserver, or via Keybase, and if so what your Keybase username is.

 ### IPFS networking issues, and a contigency plan